QuintinKerns/QuintinKerns/README.md

 - **CompTIA Security+ (SY0-601)** (2023-2026)
 - **M.S. in Cybersecurity**, Kennesaw State University
 - **B.S. in Computer Science**, University of North Georgia (Minor in Cybersecurity, NSA NCAE-C)

 ---

-## 🧪 Featured Projects

-### 🔸 Capstone: Red Hat Enterprise Linux 8 Hardening
-*Performed SCAP scanning and peer vulnerability assessments using Nmap, Nessus, and OWASP Zap.
-Focused on system hardening and security benchmarking.*

-### 🔸 Maze Ransomware Technical Analysis
-*Reverse engineered the Maze DLL and analyzed it in a sandboxed environment using Flare VM.
-Findings published in the 2021 Future Technologies Conference.*

----